Where was 505 in the Arctic Monkeys song?

 Was that hotel room the infamous 505?

-Johanna is now married to Kings Of Leon’s Matthew Followill and they have two sons.
+Johanna is now married to Kings Of Leon’s Matthew Followill and they have three children.